Category: News

 I have seen and experienced the impact of the Safe School Ambassadors program, and upon beginning my studies at college, I imagined how wonderful it would be to see SSA encompass an even greater population.
 Through working alongside passionate leadership at Community Matters, I envision facilitating the creation of a Safe School Ambassadors program modified for a college-age community.
 I am forever grateful for my experiences with SSA, and I eagerly anticipate watching the magic of this program reach and affect more young minds throughout the country.

-Olivia is a sophomore at Cornell University studying Industrial Labor Relations.
+Liv is attending Cornell University where she studies Industrial and Labor Relations and Performance & Media Arts.
 She most recently worked as an intern at McCabe, Coleman, Ventosa & Patterson PLLC in Poughkeepsie, NY.
 In her free time, she sings with the Cornell Chorus, teaches clarinet lessons, and performs musical theatre.

 Mobile devices, online chat, gaming, and social media have all contributed to making private spaces more public.
 It is difficult to know who children are communicating with, when, and how in a world of computers, consoles, and smartphones.